Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

 the 256 from the 32 configurable tile rows.
 This selection may be directed by a split list.

-This list uses byte triplets defining locations where the logical scanline counter has to be re-loaded, and the X shift register has to be set.
+This list uses byte pairs defining locations where the logical scanline counter has to be re-loaded.
 Afterwards the logical scanline counter increments by one on every line.
-The triplets are as follows:
+The byte pairs are as follows:

 - byte 0: Physical scanline to act on (0 - 223)
 - byte 1: Logical scanline to set
-- byte 2: X shift value (only the low 3 bits are used)

-The first triplet is partial, only having bytes 1 and 2 (that is, line 0 is implicit for that).
+The first byte is a Logical scanline to set (0 for physical scanline is implicit).
 The list can be terminated by a byte 0 value which can not be reached any more, such as zero or 255.